ANTsX/ANTsPy/examples/UsingITK.md

 # Problem Definition

-I have a function that takes a 3D ITK image and scales it by some factor in each direction.
+I have a function that takes a 2D ITK image and scales it by some factor in each direction.
 I want to use this function in Python, but don't want to go about 1) learning a new framework for wrapping my C++ code, 2) learning how to build ITK and my python code at the same time, 3) building an entire set of IO and plotting tools just for using my function.

-Here is my code in a file called "scaleImage.cxx":
+Here is my original code in a file called "scaleImage.cxx":

 ```cpp
 #include "itkImage.h"